postfurry/postfurry.github.io/muck/help/looking-good.md

 If you're not sure what any flags mean, be sure to ask your fellow players.
 They'll likely be happy to explain, possibly at length.

 Next, there is `pinfo`, short for "Player Info" which lets you give long-form information that doesn't necessarily fit into a description.
-You can see another cuaracter's info by typing `pinfo [name]`, and you can see how to set your own by typing `pinfo #help`.
+You can see another character's info by typing `pinfo [name]`, and you can see how to set your own by typing `pinfo #help`.

 [Next: Odds and Ends &raquo;](odds-and-ends)